cod3licious/archgraph/README.md

 > - Do not invent dependencies that do not exist in the actual code.
 >
 > Produce both files in full.
 Think carefully about the layer ordering before writing `layers.json` — the most common mistake is placing a module too high when it is actually called by others.

-See `example_data/` for a worked example of a fictional e-commerce platform with 5 modules, 19 submodules, 115 units, and a few intentional layer violations.